Lindeneg/funkallero/example/README.md

 ---

 Make use of the postman-collection [here](./postman) for easy usage of this example.
+Remember to update the `url` postman variable if `https` server is used.

 ---